Gonii/python-idea-bag/README.md

 The second time, only visit every 2nd door   (door #2, #4, #6, ...),   and toggle it.
 The third time, visit every 3rd door   (door #3, #6, #9, ...), etc,   until you only visit the 100th door Task

-Answer the question:   what state are the doors in after the last pass?
+.What state are the doors in after the last pass?
 Which are open, which are closed?